 China and US partners are moving closer as Trump returns to the White House

-The change of leadership in Washington on Monday could be an opportunity for China, which has long railed against Biden's strategy of building partnerships with “like-minded countries” aimed at countering its growing influence.
+The change of leadership in Washington on Monday could be an opportunity for China, which has long railed against Biden's strategy of building partnerships with “like-minded countries” to counter its growing influence.

 Biden reinvigorated a grouping known as the Quad — the United States, India, Japan and Australia.
 China's relations with all three of those U.S. partners are improving, as are its ties with Britain.
 The durability of Biden’s legacy is now in question.
 During his first term, Trump didn’t hesitate to challenge traditional U.S. partners.